 Signs of overconfidence about data protection measures

-What hasn’t changed is the role that people play in an organisation’s cybersecurity, especially when it comes to protecting data.
+What hasn’t changed is the role that people play in an organization’s cybersecurity, especially when it comes to protecting data.
 Among surveyed CISOs, 82% who experienced a data loss event said that employees leaving their job was a contributing factor.
 Given the uncertain economy and ongoing wave of layoffs, we expect that this trend won’t go away anytime soon.

 But it is surprising to see CISOs being overly optimistic about their ability to defend against their people threat.
 Sixty percent believe their data protection measures are adequate, even though 63% experienced the loss of sensitive data in the past 12 months.